amejiarosario/meanshop/README.md

 ```

 ## Sass dependencies
 You need to have ruby in your system.
 Mac OS X and Linux ship with Ruby, verify by typing `ruby -v`.
+**Windows**: if you are using windows install Ruby with [http://rubyinstaller.org/downloads/](http://rubyinstaller.org/downloads/)

-Then install the sass gem (library).
+Then, install the sass gem (library):
 ```
 gem install sass
 ```